 All an SSA employee needed to do was to go to my account, see the date of the address change (which I furnished), and see how it was changed.
 This did not take 29 hours of work.
 If the fraudster communicated with a criminal employee of SSA, all the fraudster would need to do is give my proprietary information to a corrupt or incompetent SSA employee and that employee would have it changed.
 The network of fraudsters allows crimes to happen and SSA is not exempt, but SSA is deterring me from information on MY account.

-Lack of accountability and transparency does not exist in SSA.
+Personal and professional accountability as well as transparency does not exist in SSA.
 They protect their own.
 When I brought up the matter on LinkedIn, I was attacked by a male SSA employee.
 He said things he would never say to my face (or he would not say it twice).
 The matter has now been sent to and official of Office of Inspector General of SSA with whom I have communicated for over a year.

 The lesson for everyone is not to give up when you are dealing with federal officials who conceal their corrupt activities.
 Keep pushing.